efnats/chiagarden/plotting/README.md

 ## Options
    - `--mount-dir` </path/to/dir>: Count Chia plots in the specified directory
-   - `--label` <disklabel>: Count Chia plots in the disks starting with the specified label pattern
+   - `--label` <disklabel>: Count Chia plots in the disks starting with the specified label pattern (default: CHIA)
    - `--interval` <interval_seconds>: Set the rescan interval in seconds (default: 120 seconds)

 ## Examples